Dogs often show peculiar behavioral patterns.

 Why does my dog pee on his blanket?

 The main conditions can be medical conditions and health complications.
 It also can be caused by emotional inconsistencies and territory marking.
-But not only those, if the age of your pet is young and also maybe you brought in a new pet, but these also happen.
+But not only those, if your pet’s age is young and maybe you brought in a new pet, but these also happen.
 But, you can prevent them.

 I think I have caught your attention.
-We can actually look into it together.
+Don’t worry about it anymore.
+We can look into it together.
 These must be the most obvious reasons why they do it.
-Don’t worry about it anymore.

 Let’s dive in!